 Black = The people of Zimbabwe and their identity.

 - 🤝 Cultural Note: Understanding this adds depth to your interactions with locals — it’s a flag rooted in resilience and pride.
-Comfortable shoes are essential when exploring this place on foot, and many travelers recommend supportive walking sneakers like these for full days of sightseeing and interactions with the locals.
+Some travelers memorialize their experience IN Zimbabwe with a keepsake journal like this one thoughtfully designed for travelers who love capturing memories and documenting the history and culture of the Zimbabweans.

 🔺 The Triangle, Star, and Bird: More Than Just Symbols